Grumman EA-6B Prowler: Advanced Capability EA-6B

-The Advanced Capability EA-6B Prowler (ADVCAP) was a development program initiated to improve the flying qualities of the EA-6B and to upgrade the avionics and electronic warfare systems.
-The intention was to modify all EA-6Bs into the ADVCAP configuration, however the program was removed from the Fiscal Year 1995 budget due to financial pressure from competing Department of Defense acquisition programs.
+The Advanced Capability EA-6B Prowler (ADVCAP) was a development program initiated to improve the flying qualities of the EA-6B and to upgrade the avionics and electronic-warfare systems.
+The intention was to modify all EA-6Bs into the ADVCAP configuration, but the program was removed from the Fiscal Year 1995 budget due to financial pressure from competing Department of Defense acquisition programs.

-The ADVCAP development program was initiated in the late 1980s and was broken into three distinct phases: Full-Scale Development (FSD), Vehicle Enhancement Program (VEP) and the Avionics Improvement Program (AIP).
+The ADVCAP development program was initiated in the late 1980s and was broken into three distinct phases: Full-scale Development (FSD), Vehicle Enhancement Program (VEP), and Avionics Improvement Program.
 FSD served primarily to evaluate the new AN/ALQ-149 Electronic Warfare System.
-The program utilized a slightly modified EA-6B to house the new system.
+The program used a slightly modified EA-6B to house the new system.

 The VEP added numerous changes to the aircraft to address deficiencies with the original EA-6B flying qualities, particularly lateral-directional problems that hampered recovery from out-of-control flight.
 Bureau Number 158542 was used.
 Changes included: